 Topmost is a very small town located in the state of Kentucky.
 With a population of 1,956 people and just one neighborhood, Topmost is the 195th largest community in Kentucky.

-When you are in Topmost, you'll notice that it is more blue-collar than most other communities in America.
-39.08% of Topmost’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Topmost is a blue-collar town, with 39.08% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Topmost is a town of construction workers and builders, professionals, and service providers.
 There are especially a lot of people living in Topmost who work in healthcare (10.80%), management occupations (8.74%), and office and administrative support (5.75%).

-As is often the case in a small town, Topmost doesn't have a public transportation system that people use for their commute.
+Topmost is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of people in Topmost with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.50% of people over 25 have a bachelor's degree or advanced degree.